TooAngel/screeps/doc/Quests.md

 If necessary the `Quester` creep will watch the progress and needs to stay alive.

 Next level:
-To introduce the bidirectional collaboration a Quest will be given, to give a Quest back to our AI.
+To introduce the bidirectional collaboration a Quest will send, to give a Quest back to our AI.
 After that both sides are able to send Quests to each other.

 To avoid misuse, requesting Quests will cost reputation.
-Which quests can be requested depends on the reputation level.
+The requestable quest types depend on the reputation level.